 - Configuration of replication of database two -> database one.

-- Query to run after adding tables in the databases
+- Configuration to do after adding new tables to database

 Step 1: Installation of PostgreSQL server and pglogical extension in the system